 Continental was searching for a new operating concept that brought along the previous stability but also greater flexibility, stronger scalability, and a more convenient use of SAP.
 At the same time, the various company units needed to have the option to integrate their own preferred platforms to enable hybrid working, for example, with Azure.
 Last but not least, it was important to Continental that the new operating concept / the installed platforms offered the highest degree of cost efficiency.
 In particular, the continuous operation of the productive systems needed to be as cost-effective as possible.
 At the same time, it was important to Continental to place all services end-to-end into the hands of one provider.
 In T-Systems, Continental has a competent point of contact for all its SAP needs.

 With the switch to the Future Cloud Infrastructure (FCI), the management at Continental opted for a permanent private cloud to be the linchpin of the SAP operation, which also enables a hybrid cloud application.
 The Future Cloud Infrastructure is a next-generation private cloud.
 It taps into many functionalities which users and operational teams are familiar with from the public cloud.

 This includes comprehensive automation of regular processes via which, for example, the complete application stack can be prepared in fewer than three hours, and resources can be seamlessly scaled by a factor of 80.
 At the same time, the FCI enables the integration of public cloud resources, e.g. for the development and testing of new applications.

-To use FCI, T-Systems is setting up a landing zone on the shared private cloud platform in the Frankfurt data center cluster.
+To use FCI, T-Systems is setting up a landing zone on the shared private cloud platform in the Frankfurt data centre cluster.
 The two VMware-based platforms, the old and the new, also simplify the migration.
-Three migration steps are planned by 2024, for which T-Systems will minimize the downtimes.
+Three migration steps are planned by 2024, for which T-Systems will minimise the downtimes.
 After that, T-Systems will operate the SAP landscape fully on the FCI platform.